ePages-de/Mockify/README.md

 ```
 my $aParameters = GetParametersFromMockifyCall($MockifiedObject, 'nameOfMethod', $OptionalPosition);
 ```
 This function returns all the parameters after the *mockified* module was used.
-If the test calls the method multiple times, the "$OptionalPosition" can be used to get the specific call, default is "0".
+If the test calls the method multiple times, the "$OptionalPosition" can be used to get the specific call.
+The default is "0".
 Returns an array ref with the parameters of the specific method call.
 *(Note: The calls are counted starting from zero.
-You will get the parameters from the first call with 0, the ones from the second call with 1, and so on)*
+You will get the parameters from the first call with 0, the ones from the second call with 1, and so on.)*

 ### GetCallCount ###
 ```
 my $AmountOfCalls = GetCallCount($MockifiedObject, 'nameOfMethod');
 ```
-This function returns the information how often the method was called on the *mockified* module. *If the method was not called it will return "0"*
+This function returns the information on how often the method was called on the *mockified* module.
+If the method was not called it will return "0".

 ### WasCalled ###
 ```